andris9/mime-model/README.md

 ### headers

 Read node headers.
 The value is a list of tuples with header keys and values.
+The ordering is the same as in the serialized header.

 ```
 node.headers -> Array